 Please feel free to call the office with any questions prior to submitting your sample.
-You can contact Dr. Yonghao Li by telephone (203-974-8601), or emails Yonghao.Li@ct.gov.
+You can contact Dr. Yonghao Li by telephone (203-974-8601), or email Yonghao.Li@ct.gov, or Felicia Millett by telephone (203-974-8505), or email Felicia.Millett@ct.gov.
 Providing answers to your important questions prior to sample submission may enable us to get you the answers you need more quickly.
 When possible, please submit multiple digital images of affected plants including the surrounding area and close-up images via email, which allows a more timely response and also guide us when instructing the client how to submit a physical sample of the plant problem.
-The PDIO also provides an informational website that is located at the following URL address: http://www.ct.gov/caes/pdio.
+The PDIO also provides an informational website that is located at the following URL address: https://portal.ct.gov/CAES/PDIO/PDIO-Home/PDIO-Home.

-CAES-PDIO-Form-012-005 Approved by: Quality Manager Effective Date: 02/15/18 Version 1.1
+CAES-PDIO-Form-012-005 Approved by: Yonghao Li Effective Date: 09/21/23 Version 2.1